-The truth is, Edward Turner was not mixed race.
+The truth is, Edward Turner was not first-generation mixed race.
 However, he was born in the British Colony of Jamaica from families who had lived for several generations on that island.
-He was described as a “Creole” by England-born Englishmen.
+He was described as a “Creole” by England-born English men.
 His identity, opportunities, and impediments were defined by the Atlantic slave trade.
 His skin colour was white.

-Turner was born at Teak Pen, Clarendon, Jamaica, on 24 June 1796, son of a Scottish sugar planter, Dutton Smith Turner and his Creole wife, Mary Gale née Redwar.”
+Turner was born at Teak Pen, Clarendon, Jamaica, on 24 June 1796, son of a Scottish-heritage sugar planter, Dutton Smith Turner and his Creole wife, Mary Gale née Redwar.
 He was sent at an early age to Bath, England.
 He was schooled in Bath, served an apprenticeship, and studied chemistry at University of Edinburgh.
 He did not return to Jamaica.
 (Wiki)

 Edward Turner’s mother, Mary Gale Turner née Redwar (1776-1822), was described as a “creole” by Brock (2004 ODNB).
 She was the daughter of Elizabeth Gibbons (1754-1825) and Henry Redwar, a plantation owner in Dunbarton, Jamaica (genealogy 1 and genealogy 2).
 She was born in St Catherine, Jamaica 03 October 1776 and baptised in Church of England, St Catherine Parish.
 Other family relationships are described online.